qwertymarmot/qwertymarmot.github.io/README.md

 ### Prerequisites

-- Ruby version 2.5.0 or higher
+- Ruby version 3.0.0 or higher (recommended)
-- RubyGems
+- RubyGems 3.3.22 or higher
 - GCC and Make

 ### Installation